kyma-project/api-gateway/docs/user/custom-resources/apirule/v2alpha1/04-10-apirule-custom-resource.md

       noAuth: true
 ```

-Usage of short host name.
-It will use the domain from the referenced Gateway `kyma-system/kyma-gateway`:
+This sample APIRule illustrates the usage of a short host name.
+It uses the domain from the referenced Gateway `kyma-system/kyma-gateway`:

 ```yaml
 apiVersion: gateway.kyma-project.io/v2alpha1